Phoenix Pay

 const timestamp = req.headers['x-phoenix-pay-timestamp'];

-const body = req.rawBody; // Must be the raw string, not parsed JSON
+const body = req.rawBody; // Must be the raw string

 const age = Math.floor(Date.now() / 1000) - parseInt(timestamp);